-The Lacey Museum was established to further the preservation and interpretation of Lacey’s history through exhibition venues, historical publications, educational programming and research activities.
+The Lacey Museum was established to further the preservation and interpretation of Lacey’s history through exhibits, historical publications, educational programming, and research activities.

-For more information, including how to become involved in the Lacey Historical Commission or to serve as a volunteer docent, please contact the museum at (360) 438-0209.
+For more information, including how to get involved in the Lacey Historical Commission or to become a volunteer, please contact us.